 - Empty your closets, the attic, and the basement once you make a decision to move out.

 - Begin packing early.
 Most of our clients underestimate the time it takes to pack.
-Read our PACKING TIPS to properly back your belongings.
+Read our PACKING TIPS to properly pack your belongings.

 - Schedule a transfer of your cable, phone, internet services, utilities, and other household services you regularly use with its providers 7 to 10 days before your move.

 - Large appliances.
 (Washers, Dryers, Refrigerators, Freezers).
 Check manuals for transportation instructions.
-Disconnect water/gas connectors to appliances before arrival of movers.
-Drain the water from appliances and make sure water / gas lines does have leaks.
-Dominant Moving can disconnect / reconnect appliances, only as a courtesy to customer.
+Disconnect water/gas connectors to appliances before the arrival of movers.
+Drain the water from appliances and make sure water/gas lines do have leaks.
+Dominant Moving can disconnect/reconnect appliances, only as a courtesy to the customer.
 Dominant Moving Company will not be held liable for any resulting damage including mold.

 - Empty dressers, desks and all other cabinets and pack everything into proper boxes.
 Furniture is not made to be carried with an extra weight inside.

-- Pack the box of essentials last Include items that you will need on first couple of days after move.
+- Pack the box of essentials last Include items that you will need on the first couple of days after the move.
 Take essential with you.
-(Toothbrushes, toiletries, cosmetics, prescriptions medicine, coffee, a few changes of clothes, some linens and towels, disposable plates and silverware, plastic containers, microwave vacuum cleaner, garbage bags, leaning items (mop and pail, broom and dust pan, etc.))
+(Toothbrushes, toiletries, cosmetics, prescriptions medicine, coffee, a few changes of clothes, some linens and towels, disposable plates and silverware, plastic containers, microwave vacuum cleaner, garbage bags, leaning items (mop and pail, broom and dustpan, etc.))

 - Plan to use up most food items before the move, especially the frozen foods.

 On the move day

 - Be present during packing and/or loading for last minute details and to give directions to movers.
 You know your home better than anyone, so tell us about all your concerns.